Thomasdoucet147/Battery-Analysis-/README.md

-This file aims to analyse battery ageing (capacity, charged/discharged energy etc. extraction) and gather all the tools necessary for modelization (ICA/DVA Analysis, DRT...).
+This file aims to analyze battery aging (capacity, charged/discharged energy, etc.) and to gather all the tools necessary for modeling (ICA/dQ/dV analysis, DRT, etc.).
-Also this code provides the code for clean graphs for EIS, capacity vs voltage etc.
+Additionally, this code provides functions for generating clean plots for EIS, capacity versus voltage, and other related analyses.

+The data used in this study are not publicly available, as they are part of the SSB project.

+Please contact the author of this code for any questions or comments.